 If the thought of having to sit in a dentist’s chair makes your entire body tense and your palms sweaty, chances are that you are a good candidate for sedation dentistry.
 Some people may even choose to avoid the oral surgeon’s office altogether, enduring the agony of their current pain than undergoing a procedure that could eliminate it altogether.

-For those that cannot face the anxiety and pain, there is sedation dentistry.
-The methods of sedation dentistry can take away all traces of anxiety, relaxing patients into a dream-like state of painlessness.
+The methods of sedation dentistry can help alleviate anxiety, relaxing patients.
 Essentially, sedation dentistry uses medication to sedate patients for a variety of dental procedures, whether one is undergoing a tooth implant or just simple teeth cleaning.

 This type of dentistry is sometimes known as “sleep dentistry,” where patients receive sedation to a point of almost being put to sleep.
 During this state, they are usually aware of what is occurring to their body and their general well-being.